mqxym/EmojiCrypt/README.md

 ## Includes ⤴️

 - jQuery for HTML manipulation
-- Bootstrap 4 for CSS
+- Bootstrap 4 for CSS and `css/custom.css` styling
-- A javascript library `js/lib.js` containing all the algorithms
+- A javascript library `js/mainLibrary.js` containing all the algorithms

 ## Download for local execution